verazb/verazb.github.io/index.md

 Véra Zabrodina

-Faculty of Business and Economics

-University of Basel
+Faculty of Business and Economics, University of Basel

 Peter-Merian Weg 6, 4002 Basel, Switzerland